farcasterxyz/contracts/docs/docs.md

 ### Assumptions

 1. The IdRegistry contract is functional.
-2. owner is not malicious.
+2. Owner is not malicious.

 ### Migration